HyunjoonCho/designpattern/template/README.md

 ##### Components

 - AbstractClass
-implement template methods - which determine major function declare abstract methods used by template method
+implement template methods - which determine core functionality - declare abstract methods used by template method

 - ConcreteClass
 implement abstract methods so that template methods can actually work